vlayer-xyz/vlayer/book/src/javascript/react-hooks.md

 ### Example usage
 Pass the proof hash to the hook to monitor the proving process and retrieve the proof (`data`) when it is ready.
 If no hash (`null`) is provided, no request is sent to the prover.

+Proof computation is an asynchronous operation, and depending on the complexity of the proof, it may take a few seconds to complete.
+Proof is `null` until the computation is complete.

 ```javascript
 import { useWaitForProvingResult, useCallProver } from "@vlayer/react";